 - a.
 Given the flexibility afforded by an approach that "bundles" housing with supportive services both with regard to budgeting and programming application bundling should continue to be the preferred approach to building housing-services linkages within PSH and RRH projects, subject to HUD's expectation that no more than 20 percent of a Project's funding be provided for services. - b.
-If existing bundled Projects are selected for renewal, the baseline assumption should be that the distribution of awards to sub-recipient agencies to provide components of the renewal project will be proportionate to the allocation of funding to sub-recipients for FY 2018.
-However, HSN should conduct a separate competitive process by which sub-recipient funding will be formally awarded for FY 2019.
-The process should be completed more than 60 days prior to the start of the HUD grant term for the project.
-Should the sub-recipient portfolio and/or funding allocations associated with any Project change based on the results of that competition, HUD should be notified of the changes.
+Notwithstanding a., no consensus has emerged on the issue of whether an attempt should be made to reduce the number of applicants receiving funding for supportive services (depth vs. breadth).
+Instead, the recommendation was that, if existing bundled projects are selected for renewal, the renewal will incorporate the same general distribution of funding among agencies, unless an Applicant chooses not to renew or has already-documented performance issues.